How to unit test private method in TypeScript (part 2)

 // Bad way:

-The problem with the above code is that when you will refactor a3
+The problem with the above code is that when you refactor a3

-to have a better name that no tool will find out this instance.
-More, this open the door to access private fields or inject new functions and fields to the class.
-At the end, it become a nightmare to maintain.
-We are using TypeScript to be strongly typed, our tests should continue to be as strong.
+to have a better name, no tool will find out this instance.
+Moreover, this opens the door to accessing private fields or injecting new functions and fields into the class.
+In the end, it becomes a nightmare to maintain.
+We are using TypeScript to be strongly typed, so our tests should continue to be as strong.

 In the previous article I wrote, I talked about 2 patterns.
 The first one is about working around encapsulation with an interface.
-The second had two variations.
+The second had two variations that we will revisit.

 .
-Everywhere you use the interface and the only place where it doesn't it's when it's getting injected by the inversion of control container.
-However, we can leverage this abstraction to keep a strong encapsulation for the application and use the implementation that has every method public.
-This way, developers still have only access to a1 in our example, but in our test we have access to everything else.
-This might not sound a proper solution at first since we open the encapsulation on the implemented class, but it's the cheapest way to be able to test unit tests.
-That said, I am all with you that there is other solution like the pattern #2 presented in the previous article.
+Everywhere you use the interface, the only place it doesn't is when it's getting injected by the inversion of control container.
+However, we can leverage this abstraction to keep a strong encapsulation for the application and use the implementation with every public method.
+This way, developers still have only access to a1 in our example, but in our test, we have access to everything else (more than just what is exposed in the interface).
+This might not sound like a proper solution at first since we open the encapsulation on the implemented class, but it's the cheapest way to test unit tests.
+That said, I am all with you that there is another solution like the pattern #2 presented in the previous article.

 The second pattern presented was about moving code around.
 In our example, a2